 For example, I got a bag of 9 organic mini apples from Trader Joe’s for $3 yesterday, which makes them just $0.33 each.
 I get my Larabars on sale at the store or from Amazon, and they end up being less than $1.

-And for the above meals I mentioned, I did the math out of curiosity and they’re $1-$2.50 per serving even with a lot of organic ingredients, so not bad at all.
+And for the above meals I mentioned, I did the math out of curiosity and they’re $1-$2.50 per serving even with a lot of organic ingredients, so not too bad at all!

-I think “acts of service” is one of my top love languages, especially when it comes to food!
-I love cooking for people and giving food gifts and feel really loved when people do that for me.
+I think “acts of service” is one of my top love languages!
+I love cooking for people and feel really loved when people do that for me.
 I think part of it is that this shows that they’ve thought of me, noticed foods I like/don’t like, and then taken the time to make or pick something up for me!

 For example, a few weeks ago, my dad came to campus to go to a football game with me.
 He brought a care-package from my mom with two of my favorite blog recipes she’d cooked for me!
 She made this sweet potato chickpea stew, plus banana berry baked oatmeal.
 It was incredibly thoughtful and meant so much to me!

 A few random notes:

 • Some people are super picky or just not into this kind of thing.
-But for the majority of people I know and am close to, it’s an easy way to show that I love them.
+But for the majority of people I know and am close to, it’s an easy way to show some love.

 • Obvious statement: if you hate cooking, this may not be the best way to serve other people.
 But you can totally implement the ice cream pint + handwritten note surprise if that’s more up your alley!